-- Latest Intel Processor Support Intel Pentium® III 133/100MHz FSB Coppermine core FC-PGA - Intel 820E Chipset: Features the Intel® 820E chipset (Memory Controller Hub, I/O Controller Hub, and Firmware Hub) with support for AGP 4X mode, which can transport twice the amount of data compared to the current AGP standard; 100/133MHz Front Side Bus (FSB); and Intel Random Number Generator, which will improve cryptography, digital signing, and other security protocols. - Intel ICH2: The Intel I/O Controller Hub 2 (ICH2) features support for UltraDMA/100, which allows burst mode data transfer rates of up to 100MB/sec; two USB controllers for a total of 4 USB ports; and six channel AC97 CODEC support. - PC800 Memory Support: Equipped with two Rambus Inline Memory Module (RIMM) sockets to support Intel PC800/PC700/PC600-compliant Rambus DRAMs (RDRAMs) (available in 64, 96, 128, 192, 256, 512MB densities) up to 1GB.
+- Latest Intel Processor Support Intel Socket 423 Pentium[®] 4 processors - Intel 850 Chipset: Features the Intel[®] 850 chipset (Memory Controller Hub, I/O Controller Hub, and Firmware Hub) with support for AGP 4X mode; 400MHz Front Side Bus (FSB); and dual channel RDRAM. - Intel ICH2: The Intel I/O Controller Hub 2 (ICH2) features support for UltraDMA/100, which allows burst mode data transfer rates of up to 100MB/ sec; and two USB controllers for a total of 4 USB ports. - PC800 Memory Support: Equipped with four Rambus Inline Memory Module (RIMM) sockets to support Intel PC800/PC600-compliant Rambus DRAMs (RDRAMs) (available in 64, 96, 128, 192, 256, 512MB densities) up to 2GB.
 These RDRAMs are necessary to meet the increase in processor performance and multimedia and 3D functions, especially where high bandwidth is required. - Intel® Accelerated Hub Architecture: Features a dedicated high speed hub link between the ICH2 and MCH with a bandwidth of 266MB/sec twice the maximum bandwidth of the PCI bus. - AGP Pro Slot: Comes with an Accelerated Graphics Port Pro slot that supports AGP cards for high performance, component level interconnect targeted at 3D graphical applications using a 1X, 2X, or 4X mode bus.
-Backward compatible to support AGP 4X and AGP 2X. - UltraDMA/100 Support: Comes with an onboard PCI Bus Master IDE controller with two connectors that support four IDE devices on two channels.
-Supports UltraDMA/100, UltraDMA/66, UltraDMA/33, PIO Modes 3 & 4 and Bus Master IDE DMA Mode 2, and Enhanced IDE devices, such as DVD-ROM, CD-ROM, CD-R/RW, LS-120, and Tape Backup drives. - CNR Support: Two Communication and Networking Riser (CNR) slots (one standard and one optional) provide interfaces to support very affordable multichannel audio, V.90 analog modem, Home PNA, 10/100 Ethernet networking, USB hub, as well as future technologies such as xDSL. - More USB Ports: Supports a total of 7 USB ports for more peripheral connectivity options. - Wake-Up Support: Supports Wake-On-LAN and Wake-On-Ring, Keyboard Wake-Up, and BIOS Wake-Up.
+Backward compatible to support AGP 2X and AGP 1X. - UltraDMA/100 Support: Comes with an onboard PCI Bus Master IDE controller with two connectors that support four IDE devices on two channels.
+Supports UltraDMA/100, UltraDMA/66, UltraDMA/33, PIO Modes 3 & 4 and Bus Master IDE DMA Mode 2, and Enhanced IDE devices, such as DVD-ROM, CD-ROM, CD-R/RW, LS-120, and Tape Backup drives. - More USB Ports: Supports a total of 4 USB ports for more peripheral connectivity options. - Wake-Up Support: Supports Wake-On-LAN, Wake-On-Ring, Keyboard Wake-Up, and BIOS Wake-Up. - JumperFreeTM Mode: Allows processor settings and easy overclocking of frequency and Vcore voltage all through BIOS setup when JumperFreeTM mode is enabled.
+Easy-to-use DIP switches instead of jumpers are included to allow manual adjustment of the processor's external frequency. - Around-the-Clock Intrusion Detection: Chassis intrusion circuitry can log chassis open events into LDCM.
+The onboard battery supports detection even when normal power is removed and through a new design, battery drain is even lower than the RTC used for keeping time!